kraevskiyAA/EWS_CondEnt/README.md

 ## Application towards Usbekistan financial market

 The anticipated results for Uzbekistan financial markets are located in "Examples/Usbekistan_FinMarkets.ipynb".
 The original data is located in "Data/df_cond_ent.csv".

+## Contacts

+If you have any questions about this repository, please, contact authors at akraevskiy@hse.ru